 Beginning with the Georgia Planning Act of 1989, every local government in Georgia is required to develop and adopt a long-range comprehensive plan in order to maintain Qualified Local Government (QLG) status.
 This plan is a 20-year policy guide that assesses current conditions, projects future trends, develops strategies and goals, and creates a work program to achieve these goals.
-According to the Georgia Planning Act, these plans must be updated every ten years.
-The City of Marietta performed the last comprehensive plan update in 2006.
+According to the Georgia Planning Act, these plans must be updated every five years.
+The City of Marietta's most recent plan was adopted on October 12, 2022.

 Economic development and redevelopment efforts in several areas of the city have been supported by the Atlanta Regional Commission (ARC) through the Livable Centers Initiative (LCI) program.
 The LCI program has provided funding for planning studies and infrastructure enhancements for commercial corridors and neighborhoods near the city's major activity centers, with the goals of encouraging a diversity of mixed-income residential neighborhoods, employment, shopping and recreation choices at the activity center, town center, and corridor level; providing access to a range of travel modes including transit, roadways, walking, and biking to enable access to all uses within the study area; and developing an outreach process that promotes the involvement of all stakeholders.

-The Economic Development Division is committed to supporting redevelopment in less attractive areas of the City.
-The Division is also responsible for assisting with private, public and non-profit sector redevelopment initiatives by working directly with property owners, developers and builders on project approval and implementation.
-In addition, the division is a point of contact for citizens and business owners seeking information on redevelopment projects and long range plans that potentially impact their property.
+The Office of Economic Development is committed to supporting redevelopment in less attractive areas of the City.
+The Office of Economic Development is also responsible for assisting with private, public and non-profit sector redevelopment initiatives by working directly with property owners, developers and builders on project approval and implementation.
+In addition, the Office of Economic Development is a point of contact for citizens and business owners seeking information on redevelopment projects and long range plans that potentially impact their property.